 - Establish the focal point of the room and arrange furniture around it.
 In some rooms, the focal point will be an existing feature such as a fireplace or window, and in some, it will be something you bring in to the room such as a television.

 - Pull furniture away from the walls.
 Having all the furniture backs touching the walls is one of the biggest mistakes people make in the living room.
-If the pieces are closer together it will create a more intimate setting.
+Placing the pieces closer together, will create a more intimate setting.
 As long as the backs of the pieces are finished, there's no reason not to show them off.

 When it comes to living room furniture, size matters.